allankouidri/-Modeling_Impact-food-choices-environment_ABM/README.md

-# Impact of consumers diets on C02 emission and deforestation
+# Impact of consumers' diet choices on C02 emission and deforestation

-## WHAT IS IT?
+## ❓WHAT IS IT?

 This model attempts to demonstrate the impact of the food diet choices on carbon dioxide emissions (CO2) and deforestation.